 All About Dirty Nappies

 Nappy liners are used to help make changing and cleaning pooey nappies easier.
 There are two types of liners: disposable paper liners and reusable fleece liners.
-If you choose not to use a liner, then the poo will go directly onto the nappy, and for weaned babies will definitely need removing via sluicing before the nappy is stored and washed.
+If you choose not to use a liner, then the poo will go directly onto the nappy, and for weaned babies will definitely need removing via sluicing before the reusable nappy is stored and washed.
 Read more about nappy liners here.

 Our best selling liners are below